 No, Fantech designed the MUAS exclusively for residential kitchen cook top ventilation.

-Maximum length is 9.5 linear feet with the optional heater.
+Maximum length is ~3.5 linear feet without accessories.
 Minimum length is 8.5 linear feet without the optional heater.

 If you are in an area that experiences cold weather in the winter time, you will want to have an additional MUAH heater to temper the air coming into your home.